 I am indeed inspired to write about the natural world and a lot of my inspiration comes from the view from my window and the immensely beautiful area in which I live.
 I will try to link some of my poems with the following film which you might like in your homes or classrooms:

-The poem I wrote last winter, one of the worst winters for 20 years was called: "Waiting Their Turn" and as I looked from my window at trees, hedges and garden completely covered with snow, I thought of the hungry birds.
+The poem I wrote a few winters ago, one of the worst winters for 20 years was called: "Waiting Their Turn" and as I looked from my window at trees, hedges and garden completely covered with snow, I thought of the hungry birds.
 Boots on, I trudged to the hedge with a tray covered with food for them.
 Immediately hungry seagulls flew in and danced over and down onto the tray.
 The poor crows, our regular visitors, watched from a tree in the distance.
 They awaited their turn on the food tray.
-Here is a film of our town during this time:

 I am pleased that you have visited my website, hope you like my poems and that you'll recommend them to other teachers, parents and children.